 In a statement, the Bush campaign slammed Obama's health care law, saying it "epitomizes why Americans are fed up with Washington."

 "Jeb believes we must repeal Obamacare and offer a conservative vision and plan of health care for the future," said Allie Brandenburger, a Bush spokesperson.

 Under Bush's plan, individuals could get higher tax credits for purchasing health insurance and would be allowed higher contribution limits on health savings accounts for out-of-pocket expenses.
 He also would overhaul the regulations imposed by the Food and Drug Administration to help spur innovation in the health care industry and would put limits on malpractice lawsuits.
 And he would put caps on federal payments to states and create a "transition plan" for 17 million people "entangled" in Obama's Affordable Care Act.

 Bush also proposes to limit the tax-free status of employer-provided health insurance, an idea labor unions fiercely oppose.
-His plan would give power to the states to design Medicaid programs and increase funding for the National Institutes of Health.

 Bush and his GOP presidential rivals are united in their calls for repealing the Affordable Care Act, but have been unable to find agreement on what should replace it.